-The Redpoint Center is a substance abuse treatment center in Longmont, Colorado.
-We are lucky to have our own therapy dog named Parker.
-Parker is generally in the office on most days of the week and is happy to sit in on a client’s therapy session if he isn’t busy chewing on his toys.
+At Redpoint, we are lucky to have our own therapy dog named Parker.
+Parker is generally in the office on most days of the week.
+He is happy to sit in on a client’s therapy session if he isn’t busy chewing his toys.

 Stories of addiction and drug abuse have worked themselves into our culture in the form of books, music, theater and songs for centuries.
 Often times, a song we love is actually about addiction and drug abuse and we aren’t even aware of it until we take the time to really look at and listen to the lyrics.
 This isn’t surprising, considering the fact that addiction and drug use is common among singers, songwriters and musicians that we listen to on a daily basis.
 We also know of a multitude of extremely talented singers and members of popular bands who have died from addiction and drug overdoses., so it is not uncommon to find stories about drug and addiction in their music.

 Just last month, the staff at The Redpoint Center, an outpatient substance abuse treatment program in Longmont, Colorado, shared their favorite movies about addiction and recovery.
 We therefore found the next logical step was for us to recount our favorite songs about addiction, drug use and recovery.
 The following is a summary of our musings, in no particular order, along with a link to the song and the staff member who chose it.

 Semi-Charmed Life by Third Eye Blind- This song is the title track from the rock band’s self-titled debut album that was released in 1997.
 Despite the easy going and peppy pop sound of this song, it is actually about using crystal meth and the shiny looking outside of people who are sick and hurting on the inside.ur medical director, Dr. Honor Ashbaugh.